olinastath/receiptify/README.md

 Web application inspired by https://www.instagram.com/albumreceipts/.
 Generates receipts that list out a user's top tracks in the past month, 6 months, and all time.

-The application can be viewed at https://receiptify.herokuapp.com/.
+This application was originally developed by [Michelle Liu](https://michellexliu.github.io/) but I tweaked it to add a filtering option to hide artists or albums.

+The original idea behind these changes was that people often listen to soundtracks or classical music while studying or working but those most played tracks don't represent the user's music taste at large.
+The application can be viewed at https://receiptify-too.herokuapp.com/.

 ## Running the App Locally